 Are transplants from living donors always successful?

 Although transplantation is highly successful, and success rates continue to improve, there is still a small chance that problems may occur.
 Sometimes, the kidney is lost to rejection, surgical complications or the original disease that caused the recipient's kidney to fail.
 Talk to the transplant center staff about their success rates and the national success rates.

 How long does a transplanted kidney last?

 Where can I find statistics related to living donation?

-You can find some statistics on the United Network for Organ Sharing (UNOS) web site.
+You can find some statistics on the United Network for Organ Sharing (UNOS) website.
 UNOS compiles statistics on every transplant center in the United States.
-To view all UNOS data, click here.
 You can find statistics on the number of non-living and living donor transplants performed at that particular center, respectively, and the graft survival rates for the transplant recipient.

 The best source of information on expected donor outcomes is from your transplant team.
 Talk with them about general risks including long and short term, as well as any specific concerns you have regarding your personal health status.